Skip to main content

 District Taxonomy

-The index covers the following districts.
+The index covers five primary Riyadh sub-markets.
 Boundaries are defined by road network and established market usage, not administrative sub-municipality lines.
+Industrial cities are tracked separately under the warehouse asset class.

 District Primary Asset Classes Notes